zwshen/growth-notes/03-communication/English/ESLPOD/Daily-english-md-volumes/Volume-9.md

 Connie says, “They call him the bad boy of basketba ll for nothing.”
 This phrase “they don’t call someone something for nothing” is used to emphasize that someone has earned or deserves the image and reputa tion that they have.
 So, for example, someone may be a very good singer and they stand up and they sing a wonderful song, and you say to your friend, “They don’t call him the best singer in the world for nothing,” meaning there's a  reason why people think he’s a good singer and he just demonstrated it.
 So, when s omebody does something that shows that whatever their image or reputation is, is true, that is when we would use this expression.
 So, Ron is known, he has  the reputation, for being the bad boy of basketball.
 Basketball of course is the sport.
 To be a “bad boy” means to be a boy or a man who’s actions are often breaki ng the rules, somebody who doesn’t care what other people think of him, somebo dy who does things that are wrong or that are bad.

 Connie says, “I guess it's our job to do some damag e control.”
 “Damage” is when you hurt something.
 “Damage control” is when there' s a problem or a negative situation and somebody tries to make it so that it isn't as bad as it might be, someone who tries to stop the problem from getting any bigger or any worse.
-So, let's say we have a famous singer or a famous actor  and they have a drug problem or they get arrested for doing something ba d, something wrong, their agents, their representatives will try to do some d amage control.
+So, let's say we have a famous singer or a famous actor  and they have a drug problem or they get arrested for doing something bad, something wrong, their agents, their representatives will try to do some d amage control.
 They’ll try to talk to the newspapers and magazines and say, “Well, he was having a bad day” or he’s really sorry about what happened.
 That’s damag e control.
 That’s trying to protect and save this person’s reputation from gett ing any worse.

 Walt says, “Yeah, and fast,” meaning we need to do some damage control quickly.
 “Once the press gets a hold of this, they’ ll have a field day.”
 The expression “to get a hold of something” means to ge t information, to find out about something, to obtain information that might b e difficult to get.
 The “press”

-refers to the media: newspapers, magazines, televis ion reporters, etc. “To have a field day” is an expression meaning to have a lot o f fun doing something without any limits or any restrictions.
+refers to the media: newspapers, magazines, televis ion reporters, etc. “To have a field day” is an expression meaning to have a lot of fun doing something without any limits or any restrictions.
 We're going to have  a field day at Starbucks by drinking all the coffee we possibly can.
 We're goin g to the café and we're going to have a field day.
 This expression is often used,  as it is in this dialogue, to talk about what will happen if somebody finds out about some secret negative or damaging information.
 When the television stations find out that Ron had a fight, they’ll have a field day, meaning they’ll really ma ke fun of him.
 It will be a very damaging time because they found out this informati on.

 Connie says, “It's going to be a long night,” meani ng we're going to have to stay up late in order to do this damage control, making phone calls and so forth.